 4A3.
 God’s primary purpose in all of His creation:

 To express His own nature forever,

-beginning especially on Earth by making Himself known to people worldwide, and through them as they responded to Him
+beginning especially on Earth by making Himself known TO all people worldwide, and even THROUGH them as they respond to Him

 4A3(title) God’s primary purpose in all of His creation